www.scantips.com

 t

-(N is f/Stop Number, t is shutter open time)
+(N is f/stop Number, t is shutter open Time)

 So log₂ computes the exponent of 2 of the exposure setting math (which exponent of 2 is EV, which appears in the EV chart for those settings).
 EV is that exponent of 2 for those settings.
 This is how When EV is doubled (2x), the exposure is 2x.

-A. Value (not as a ratio)
+A. Value (a value, not a ratio)

-B. f/stop ratio ( / )2
+B. f/stop ratio ( /

-C. shutter ratio /
+C. Shutter ratio /

 D. EV: f/² / sec